How Antidepressants Work

 If your symptoms don't improve after 4 to 6 weeks, tell your doctor.
 Your may need a higher dose or a different medicine.

 Some people do not respond to the first antidepressant they try.
 Most of those people do respond to a different medicine.
 Remember, it can take up to 3 months to feel the full benefit of an antidepressant.

 Also, antidepressants may stop working in a small number of people who have been taking them for a while.

 Brand Name vs. Generic

-But some studies suggest there may be variations in how well generics are absorbed and utilized by the body.
-If you switched to a generic, and it doesn't seem to be working, discuss your concerns with your doctor.
+But some studies suggest there may be variations in how well generics are absorbed and used by the body.
+If you switched to a generic and it doesn't seem to be working, tell your doctor.